 Age UK estimated that in 2020 there were 2m people aged 65 and over living with a cancer diagnosis in the UK.

 Cancer is a condition which can strike anyone.
-It is caused by the uncontrolled growth and reproduction of cancerous cells, which can spread to healthy tissue and organs in a process known as metastasis.
+There are lots of different types with different symptoms.
+Cancer Research defines cancer as a condition caused by the uncontrolled growth and reproduction of abnormal cells.
+These cells can multiply too much and form a tumour.
+They can sometimes spread to other organs or parts of the body in a process known as metastasis.

 The challenges of cancer in the elderly